google/cargo-raze/examples/remote/non_cratesio/README.md

 4. Run `cargo vendor --versioned-dirs` from `cargo/`
 5. Run `cargo raze` from `cargo/`

 At this point you will have a dependency specification that Bazel can understand.
-You will also have starter BUILD files that referene the specified dependencies and generate rust_library rules.
+You will also have starter BUILD files that reference the specified dependencies and generate rust_library rules.

 To expose those dependencies, `alias` entries are created for the explicit Cargo dependencies.
 It is important to only expose explicit dependencies for the sake of hygiene.